 The Tesco superstore opened in November 1987 and probably pre-dates the services (which, in a leaflet dated before 1992, was said to be "opening soon").
 The land was probably all sold at the same time.

 The services were usually named Copdock Mill and would have been similar to Ross Spur.
 It was a low, brick building with a tall, red roof.
 Inside was The Granary and a branded shop.
 It's thought Welcome Break operated the forecourt (branded Texaco at the time, now branded Tesco), with HGV parking (still there today) behind it.
 Opposite was an amenity building (now Mothercare) and a car park.

 In the 1990s, Welcome Break sold the land to the adjacent retail parks.
 Tesco have since built a new entrance from the forecourt, and the Mothercare car park has a new entrance.
 The Burger King was then added to the car park.

-The lamps with the two globes are evidence of the original lighting, and as of 2016 there was still one sign in the car park with Welcome Break branding.
+The lamps with the two globes are evidence of the original lighting, and until 2016 there was still one sign in the car park with Welcome Break branding.

 |Beacon Hill (9 miles)||Services on the A14||Orwell (5 miles)|